splunk/observability-workshop/content/en/other/hpa/2-check-new-navigator-short.md

 This will add the selected workload to your filters.
 Try this for the **splunk-otel-collector-k8s-cluster-receiver** workload.
 It will then list a single workload in the **splunk** namespace.

-The Heat map above will also filter down to a single coloured square.
+The Heat map above will also filter down to a single-colored square.
 Click on the square to see more information about the workload.

 ![workload-add-filter](../images/k8s-workload-detail.png)